bogdanbacila/SourceWidthTest/README.md

 ## Opening the test

-To launch the listening test please locate the "AttributeGradingTest.maxproj" and open it using Max. **Please note that the test will take a few moments to load, sometimes even up to more than a minute.**
+To launch the listening test please locate the "SourceWidthTest.maxproj" and open it using Max. **Please note that the test will take a few moments to load, sometimes even up to more than a minute.**

 ![project_location](docs/project_location.png)